 For veterans: The Northport VA Medical Center is calling veterans to schedule a vaccine appointment.
 For more information about vaccines for veterans, visit this VA page.

 For veterans in Nassau County: Nassau University Medical Center and the Nassau County Veterans Service Agency are partnering to vaccinate eligible veterans who are county residents, County Executive Laura Curran said.
 For more information or to make an appointment, you can call the Nassau VSA at 516-572-6565.

 Vaccinefinder.org: The website, run by Boston Children's Hospital, allows you to search for COVID-19 vaccines by inputting a ZIP code.
 The site collects information from pharmacies and states, an official said, although most states — including New York — have yet to provide the website with large-scale vaccine location information.
 Read more.

-Other websites helping New Yorkers: Some people have been getting help securing appointments by using free websites that compile appointment availability and send alerts when appointments become available.
-Some of those sites include turbovax.info and nycvaccinelist.com.
+Other websites helping New Yorkers: Some people have used free websites that compiled appointment availability and sent alerts when appointments became available for help getting an appointment, like nycvaccinelist.com.